nikitavoloboev/data/looking-back/2020/2020-april.md

 Things you do and words you speak matter.

-It's sad how much time is wasted arguing over how [corrupt United States](https://www.reddit.com/r/bestof/comments/fx03ri/upm_me_all_dogs_lays_out_the_trump/) or your government is and how things need change.
+It's sad how much time is wasted arguing over how [corrupt United States](https://www.reddit.com/r/bestof/comments/fx03ri/upm_me_all_dogs_lays_out_the_trump/) government is and how things need change.

 Just want to be a human being.
 Loving [animals](https://wiki.nikitavoloboev.xyz/environment/veganism) and going about my day existing.